sifat-ur-rahman/HealthCare-Server/README.md

 - **Patient Profile Management:** Access patient profiles and medical history, view diagnostic test reports, and view previous prescriptions (if any).
 - **Prescription Management:** Generate prescriptions for patients during and after consultations and send them through email.

+### Patient Functionalities

+- **Account Management:** Register a new account, recover passwords, and maintain account security.
+- **Appointment Booking:** Schedule appointments, book with specific doctors, and manage appointments.
+- **Medical Record Management:** Manage personal profile data and medical history, and upload diagnostic test reports.
+- **Prescription Access:** Access and view prescriptions and receive them through the platform and email.
+- **Payment and Confirmation:** Pay consultation fees when booking appointments, receive email confirmations and invoices, and handle automatic booking cancellations.
+- **Reviews:** Provide reviews and ratings for consulting doctors and manage previous reviews.

 ## **Getting Started**

 1. **Clone the Repository:**